d2l-ai/d2l-en/chapter_preliminaries/probability.md

 In our example of casting a die, we introduced the notion of a **random variable**.
 A random variable, which we denote here as $X$ can be pretty much any quantity and is not deterministic.
 Random variables could take one value among a set of possibilities.
 We denote sets with brackets, e.g., $\{\mathrm{cat}, \mathrm{dog}, \mathrm{rabbit}\}$.
 The items contained in the set are called *elements*, and we can say that an element $x$ is *in* the set S, by writing $x \in S$.
 The symbol $\in$ is read as "in" and denotes membership.
 For instance, we could truthfully say $\mathrm{dog} \in \{\mathrm{cat}, \mathrm{dog}, \mathrm{rabbit}\}$.
 When dealing with the rolls of die, we are concerned with a variable $X \in \{1, 2, 3, 4, 5, 6\}$.

 Note that there is a subtle difference between discrete random variables, like the sides of a dice, and continuous ones, like the weight and the height of a person.
-There's little point in asking whether two people have exactly the same height.
+There is little point in asking whether two people have exactly the same height.
 If we take precise enough measurements you'll find that no two people on the planet have the exact same height.
 In fact, if we take a fine enough measurement, you will not have the same height when you wake up and when you go to sleep.
-So there's no purpose in asking about the probability that someone is $2.00139278291028719210196740527486202$ meters tall.
+So there is no purpose in asking about the probability that someone is $2.00139278291028719210196740527486202$ meters tall.
 Given the world population of humans the probability is virtually 0.
 It makes more sense in this case to ask whether someone's height falls into a given interval, say between 1.99 and 2.01 meters.
 In these cases we quantify the likelihood that we see a value as a *density*.
 The height of exactly 2.0 meters has no probability, but nonzero density.
 In the interval between any two different heights we have nonzero probability.